Thousands of Canadians, including a

 International Control Commission (ICC) set up by the Geneva Conference

 in 1954.
-"Unlike Hungry and Poland, which supported North
+"Unlike Hungary and Poland, which supported North

 Vietnam," writes Colonel Harry G. Summers, Jr., in his Vietnam